 Remember to encourage your child to drink lots of fluids.
 If they aren't drinking, call your doctor right away.

 This can be tricky—between marker explosions, dry skin and rashes, it seems like my kids' skin looks different every day.
 Rashes are almost impossible to diagnose over the phone, so if you are concerned, they'll need to be evaluated by their doctor to help determine the cause (and contagiousness) of the rash.

 If you suspect your child has lice, they should stay home as well—and you'll probably have to give the school a call so they can ANONYMOUSLY alert the other parents.

 Along the same lines is the dreaded conjunctivitis, or pink eye.
 Usually your child (or lucky you) will wake up with their eyelids crusted shut, or they'll have a very pink eye with lots of goop (sorry—but we're all moms here, we can handle the eye goop convo right?)

 This is highly contagious, so they should for sure stay home from school.
 Depending on if it's viral or bacterial, you doctor may prescribe medicine that clears it up quickly.

-This one is tough—kids often complain about various booboos, especially when it means that they get a Frozen Bandaid out of the deal.
-If she complains of pain persistently, if the pain prevents her from playing, and of course if you witness a bad injury, keep her home and get medical help right away.
+This one is tough—kids often complain about various boo-boos, especially when it means that they get a Frozen Bandaid out of the deal.
+If they complain of pain persistently, if the pain prevents them from playing, and of course if you witness a bad injury, keep them home and get medical help right away.

 You've got this.